awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 - EC2 Security Groups
 - IAM username and credentials
 - Setting up AWS CLI
-- Connecting to a running instance using SSH
+- Connecting to a running instance using SSH or PuTTy

 #### Start a EC2 F1 instance based FPGA developer AMI